iammojogo-sudo/hunyuan3d-2mv-2.1_modly/README.md

 Generate textured 3D meshes from images using Tencent's Hunyuan3D-2mv.
 Three nodes:

-USING THE GENERATE MESH NODE: https://youtu.be/qiTh1GerQoA
+USING THE GENERATE MESH NODE: https://youtu.be/qiTh1GerQoA -single image USING THE GENERATE TEXTURE NODE: https://youtu.be/qiTh1GerQoA -single image

 | Node | What it does |
 |------|-------------|